npm/node-semver/README.md

 -i --increment [<level>]
         Increment a version by the specified level.
-Level can be one of: major, minor, patch, premajor, preminor, prepatch, or prerelease.
+Level can be one of: major, minor, patch, premajor, preminor, prepatch, prerelease, or release.
 Default level is 'patch'.
         Only one version may be specified.

 --preid <identifier>